FREE DHL SHIPPING | WORLDWIDE DELIVERY | 30 DAY RETURNS

 Surrounding oval center stones with a frame of smaller round or similarly oval accent diamonds also reiterates the dazzling elongated form.
 Line settings work better than cross patterns that compete diagonally against the oval’s straight sides.
 Halo accessories should always elongate rather than bisect.

-With mindful pairings that lengthen rather than fight natural asymmetry, oval diamond settings enrich the beguiling shape.
-Complementary designs keepsightlines and dimensions flowing seamlessly together.
+With mindful pairings that lengthen rather than fight natural asymmetry, oval diamonds settings enrich the beguiling shape.
+Complementary designs keep sight lines and dimensions flowing seamlessly together.

 Current Price Growth Trajectory